How To End A Sentence With Quotation Marks

 5. Use Technology Wisely:

-While technology can be helpful, it's important to use it wisely.
-Grammar checkers and style guides can identify potential errors, but they are not always accurate.
+While technology can be helpful, don't forget to use it wisely.
+And grammar checkers and style guides can identify potential errors, but they are not always accurate.
 Always review the suggestions carefully and use your own judgment.

 Relying too heavily on technology can also prevent you from developing a deeper understanding of punctuation rules.
 Use technology as a tool, but don't let it replace your own critical thinking.